 48 x 48 x 34 mm | 90 g | ❌ | Black or white matte and glossy plastic | ❌ | ❌ Purchase of Sync Module 2 required for non-cloud storage |

-‘How cute!’ is the appropriate response to seeing the Blink Mini for the first time.
-It’s a tiny device, resembling an old-school webcam.
+Blink Mini for the first time is a tiny device that resembles an old-school webcam.
 It’s available in black or white.

-Though it’s smaller than AlfredCam, it is slightly heavier, but just as easy to plug-in and go for use on the move.
-For under $40, the quality of the build is decent enough, and it feels slightly stronger and more maneuverable than the similarly-sized Wyze Cam v3.
+Though it’s smaller than AlfredCam, it is slightly heavier, though just as easy to plug-in and go for use on the move.
+For under $40, the quality of the build is decent enough, but doesn’t feel high-quality.

 The ball joint on AlfredCam, however, is much smoother, which makes it a lot easier to pose compared to Blink Mini.
-Blink Mini is stiff, and moving it into different positions doesn’t exactly hide the cheapness of the materials.
+The power cable is more appropriately positioned to improve range of motion.

 See how users have been implementing AlfredCam as a rapid, reliable security solution.